tobiashaas/AI-Chat-Agent/README.md

 - **Apple Silicon**: Optimized for M1/M2/M3 chips with Metal Performance Shaders
 - **Intel NPUs**: Experimental support for Intel Neural Processing Units
 - **Intel/AMD CPUs**: Utilizes AVX2/AVX512 instructions when available

+### Interactive Configuration

+The new interactive scripts (`start-interactive.sh` and `start-interactive.ps1`) provide a user-friendly interface for:
+- Selecting which components to start (Core services, Supabase, or all)
+- Choosing hardware acceleration options with smart defaults
+- Setting memory limits optimized for your system
+- Installing AI models after startup

 ### Automatic Detection and Configuration